 Narelle had a total of six bridesmaids, so the preparation photos in the morning were a blast.
 The bridal prep room is located in the Old Stables, which has been converted into a beautiful suite of rooms.
 It was so much fun photographing the girls peeping out of the stables while the boys arrived outside.

-The boys had brought a golf buggy with them to get around the estate and were having a huge amount of fun zooming about everywhere.
+The boys had brought a golf buggy with them to get around the estate.
+They were having a huge amount of fun zooming about everywhere.
 They all managed to hang on and I was relieved that no one fell out!!!

 And what a beautiful ceremony it was!
 There’s just something so incredible about this venue — the atmosphere felt so warm and wholesome with the foliage decorating the byre walls and the old stable troughs.
 The stone walls and wooden doors radiate the ancient Scottish heritage and emotions were running high as everyone sat in such a unique space, watching Narelle and Martin say their vows.